abhinab-choudhury/Movie/client/README.md

 A Movie Listing Website Written in Vanila Javascript and Vite and OMDb API to Fetch Movies,Series and TV Shows related Data.

+## Features:

+Type in search box
+- `/a` : Search on the basis of Actors
+- `/m` : Search on the basis of Movie (Default Behaviour)
+- `/s` : Search on the basis of Series
+- `/c` : Search on the basis of Movie Character Only

 ## Setup Requirements:

 - npm for vite